 old school

-The Old School Hub is a place for people and organizations doing anti-ageism work to list their projects so others are able to find, join, and share their efforts.
-The Old School team will be involved in whatever ways make sense to the people behind each project.
-Projects can range in scale from local to global, and be underway or still in the ideation phase.
+The Old School Hub is a platform for people and organizations doing anti-ageism work to showcase their projects, making it easier for others to find, join, and share their efforts.
+Our working group can be involved in whatever ways make sense to the people behind each project.
+We welcome projects of all scales, from local to global, whether they be underway or still in the ideation phase.
 They must focus explicitly on ageism.

 “Expanding Age Advocacy”